wcrzlh/mindone/docs/diffusers/api/pipelines/consistency_models.md

 ## Tips

-For an additional speed-up, use `MindSpore Graph Mode` to generate multiple images in <1 second:
+For an additional speed-up, please use `MindSpore Graph Mode` to generate multiple images:

 ```diff
   import mindspore as ms